Spiritual, Moral, Social & Cultural Development (SMSC) and British Values

 Enriching children’s experiences by ….

-learning outside the classroom, trips, sharing what is important to us- culture box, favourite book, PSHE, SEAL, show and tell, topics, parent workshops, charity and events.
+learning outside the classroom, trips, sharing what is important to us – culture box, favourite book, SCARF PSHE, show and tell, topics, parent workshops, giving to charity and school events.

 PSHE and R.E supports our children to build confidence and take risks with their learning.
 Children at Heathfield continue to build relationships, self- awareness and appreciate the diversity of our school.